Hurence/logisland/getting-started.md

     hurence/log-island:latest bash

 # get container ip
-docker inspect --format '\{\{ .NetworkSettings.IPAddress \}\}' log-island
+docker inspect log-island

 # or if your are on mac os
 docker-machine ip default
 ```

-> you should add an entry for sandbox (with the container ip) in your /etc/hosts as it will be easier to access to all web services in log-island running container.
+> you should add an entry for **sandbox** (with the container ip) in your `/etc/hosts` as it will be easier to access to all web services in log-island running container.

 All we need now is a log parser and an event mapper, both are Java (or Scala) classes compiled into a jar file.